-Just like in 2008, I am relying on the two strongest public NCAA metrics: Sagarin Ratings and Ken Pomeroy‘s Pythagorean Ratings.
+Again in 2010, I am relying on the two strongest public NCAA metrics in the Sagarin Ratings and Ken Pomeroy‘s Pythagorean Ratings.
 Statistics used by the Wages of Wins parallel Pomeroy’s approach, as both build off of offensive and defensive efficiency.

 Since top seeds represent the best teams in the land, this approach will appear to heavily favor those teams due to their quality and favorable draw.
 The final results here attempt to predict the statistically most probable brackets, which are not necessarily the picks most likely to win an office pool.

 Finally, please note the Wages of Wins Journal does not condone gambling.
-These picks are unlikely to be as successful as last year’s batch.
+These picks should perform better than average overall, but typically variance rules these types of pools.
 In general, an entry in a bracket pool has a 1/N chance of winning, where N = number of entries.
 Due to the layout of the NCAA tournament, it is highly improbable that a good set of picks could raise the pre-ante odds to even 2/N. Generally, there may be more gains to be had in shopping for the right office pool (i.e. the one containing the least informed participants) or game theory analysis if one was so interested in improving their office pool odds.
 Always note that past returns do not guarantee future performance.

 - Erich Doerr

-For simplicity I assumed Alabama State would lose in the play-in game
+For simplicity I assumed Arkansas Pine Bluff would lose in the play-in game

 The WoW Journal Comments Policy